syncfusion-content/windowsforms-docs/WindowsForms/Tools/TreeView-Package.md

 layout: post
 title: TreeView-Package
 description: treeview package
-platform: common
+platform: WindowsForms
-control: Control Name undefined
+control: Tools
 documentation: ug
 ---

-## TreeView Package
+# TreeView Package

 The Essential Tools' TreeViewAdv control implements a classical tree structure with support for left, right and state images, check box and option buttons, tooltips and help text capabilities.
 It has special features to give the TreeViewAdv control a neat look, like Gutter space, Indent Space, changing color of the lines connecting the nodes, color options for the check boxes.
 It provides advanced drag-and-drop UI support, context-menu association, gradient backgrounds and multiple border styles, unlimited number of controls for each nodes.
 The control comes with complete design-time support.